Healthdirect Free Australian health advice you can count on.

 What causes neurofibromatosis?

-Half of all people affected by neurofibromatosis have inherited it from a parent who has the condition, while others will be the first person in their family to have it.
+Half of all people affected by neurofibromatosis have inherited it from a parent who also has the condition.

 How is neurofibromatosis diagnosed?

-Neurofibromatosis is usually diagnosed in childhood.
-If a doctor sees several signs indicating someone has neurofibromatosis, they will refer them to a specialist for further testing.
+If your doctor thinks that you have neurofibromatosis, they will refer you to a specialist for further testing.

-How is neurofibromatosis managed?
+How is neurofibromatosis treated?

 Neurofibromatosis can't be cured, but any symptoms that arise can be treated or managed.
-Regular medical attention may be required throughout childhood and into adulthood, particularly if tumours become cancerous, although this is rare.

 Resources and support